Locations:

-Transgender voice therapy, or transgender voice modification, can help you raise or lower your voice to more effectively express your gender if you’re a transgender woman, transgender man or nonbinary person.
+Gender-affirming voice therapy can help you raise or lower your voice to more effectively express your gender if you’re a transgender woman, transgender man or nonbinary person.
 It may involve learning other speaking and communication skills to help you express your gender more authentically.

 Overview

-Transgender voice therapy is a form of gender-affirming care.
-Voice therapy can help you raise or lower your vocal pitch (how high or low your voice sounds) and shape your sound to express yourself the way you would like.
-It’s an alternative to surgery, which changes your voice by modifying your vocal cord structure.
+A type of gender-affirming care, this treatment can help you raise or lower your vocal pitch (how high or low your voice sounds) and shape your sound to express yourself the way you’d like.
+Some people successfully modify their voices solely through voice therapy, while others prefer vocal cord surgery or a combination of both.

 Your experience of your voice, including your desire to change it, is profoundly personal.
 There isn’t a “right” or “wrong” way to sound like your gender.

-Most transgender people seek voice therapy because they feel there’s a mismatch between their voice qualities and how they — or others — perceive their gender.
+Most transgender, nonbinary or gender-nonconforming people who seek voice therapy do so because they feel there’s a mismatch between their voice quality and how they — or others — perceive their gender.
 Biological sex characteristics determine vocal pitch.
 People assigned male at birth (AMAB) tend to have larger and longer vocal cords.
 As a result, they have lower, or “deeper,” voices than people assigned female at birth (AFAB).
-These differences don’t often cause distress if you’re cisgender, which means that your sex assigned at birth matches your gender.
+These differences don’t often cause distress if you’re cisgender.

-These biological characteristics can lead to misgendering and psychological distress (gender incongruence) if you’re transgender, which means your gender doesn’t match your sex assigned at birth.
+These biological characteristics can lead to misgendering and psychological distress.
 Having your gender misrecognized by others may even be dangerous if you’re in a hostile, transphobic environment.

 You may decide to receive voice therapy if you think that changing your voice will allow you to express your gender more authentically.

-Voice therapy for transgender men and possibly for nonbinary people assigned female at birth (AFAB) focuses on lowering pitch.
-Generally, vocal pitches between 95 to 175 Hz (with an average of approximately 120 Hz) are perceived as masculine.
+Voice therapy for transgender men and nonbinary people AFAB focuses on making the voice sound more masculine.
+Generally, people perceive vocal pitches between 95 to 175 Hz (with an average of approximately 120 Hz) as masculine.

-Unlike feminizing hormone therapy, taking testosterone as part of masculinizing hormone therapy changes your pitch.
-Testosterone changes your vocal cords and speaking muscles similarly to people AMAB people during puberty, naturally lowering your voice.
+Unlike feminizing hormone therapy, taking testosterone as part of masculinizing hormone therapy usually changes your pitch.

 You may receive masculinizing voice therapy because you’d like to lower your voice but don’t want to take testosterone.